RishabhRauthan/NLOS-Radar-Perception-ADAS/README.md

 ## The Concept: "Seeing" Around Corners

 Conventional radar filters out reflections to avoid "ghost targets."
-This project does the opposite—it captures them to create a virtual view of hidden areas.
+This project does the opposite,it captures them to create a virtual view of hidden areas.